docsforadobe/javascript-tools-guide/docs/interapplication-communication/cross-dom-functions.md

 `appspec.quit()`

-Performs the equivalent of the target application’s File > Exit or File > Close command.
+Performs the equivalent of the target application's File > Exit or File > Close command.

 !!! note
     This function is available for Adobe Acrobat®, but does nothing.
 Scripts cannot terminate the